dasher-project/dasher-web/readme.md

 -   More use of Piece.toggle in zoombox.js module.
 -   Review "element" vs "node" in variable and function names.
 -   Change "render" to "draw" maybe.
--   Refactor out some of the the index.js module into classes, like cross-hairs.
--   Move the ZoomBox base class xChange and yChange properties out to a dedicated custom object, or into a subclass.
--   Refactor again to have separate draw_under_control and then render maybe.
 -   Add UI by which Pointer tunable parameters can be set:

     -   multiplierLeftRight